msg-byu/getting-started/README.md

 you need to be an effective member of the MSG group and to become a good programmer.
 You will be able to modify and adapt most of the activities to fit your own circumstances once you get familiar with the tools.
-However, the ideas behind the overall work flow and design process are not optional as they are the keys to writing good scientific code.
+However, the overall work flow and design process are not optional---they are the keys to writing good scientific code.

 This repository contains sample code and input files that you can use